SpawnsSinner/SpawnsSinner/README.md

 hypersharing yumeshipper w/ all f/os except Leon Kennedy, Ada Wong & swap!Niko Elliott
 I disike all ships involving Leon. do not interpret My interactions or My plushies as a ship ever
-I have a fuckton of people blocked + half of the re area has *me* blocked, if I'm sitting on someone, that's why.
+I have a fuckton of people blocked + half of the re area has *Me* blocked, if I'm sitting on someone, that's why.
 ### island built limit whisper = block.
 I am already in a party and am not interested in leaving it.

 🟢 - actively looking at pt!! probably whispering someone